SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/The_Transatlantic_Divide_Why_Are_American_And_British_IPE_so_Different/index.md

 homepage: false
 ---

-Cohen, Benjamin J. "The Transatlantic Divide: Why Are American And British IPE so Different?." *Review of International Political Economy* 14, no. 2 (2007): 197-219.
+Cohen, Benjamin J. "The Transatlantic Divide: Why Are American And British IPE so Different?" *Review of International Political Economy* 14, no. 2 (2007): 197-219.

 Based on a lecture presented to the inaugural meeting of the International Political Economy Society, Princeton University, Princeton, NJ, 17 November 2006.